k-gaia/vlu.gg/README.md

-# vlu.gg
-Valorant Lineups Website.
+# vlu.gg - Valorant Lineups Website.

-Hello, the purpose of 'Valorant Lineups' is to provide a quick solution to provide players with those ability lineups that they're wondering if exist.
-The main goal being to be able to pull the site up while in-game and be able to quickly look for that new lineup to help out with your round.
+The Purpose of 'Valorant Lineups' is to provide a quick solution to ability lineups.

+Sometimes you wonder if a better way to throw an ability exists.
+Well it's main feature is being able to pull the site up midgame for lineups.

+Currently in development, I'm adding new lineups as well features to the site itself.